A Framework for the AEC Industry

 “Most firms don’t measure their Preconstruction Gap.
 That’s why they don’t know they have one.”

-He works directly with general contractors, preconstruction leaders, and VDC decision-makers across the United States to Singapore, helping firms win work they would otherwise be forced to turn down.
+He works directly with general contractors, preconstruction leaders, and VDC decision-makers across the United States, helping firms win work they would otherwise be forced to decline.

 Everything he builds is for his son Leonardo.

-The Preconstruction Gap whitepaper lays out the full argument: why projects fail in preconstruction, what the gap costs in real terms, and what firms can do to close it before construction begins.
+The whitepaper lays out the full argument.
+Why projects fail in preconstruction.
+What the gap costs in real terms.
+What the firms closing it are doing differently.

-It is written for general contractors, preconstruction directors, and VDC leaders who are ready to stop managing the symptoms and start addressing the source.
+Written for general contractors, preconstruction directors, and VDC leaders who are ready to stop managing symptoms and start addressing the source.

 Whitepaper — 2026